Nikaoli Williams: Career

 He won the Big 12 Indoor Track and Field Championships in February 2023, with a jump of 7.73 metres whilst competing for the University of Oklahoma.
 He subsequently competed at the 2023 NCAA Division I Indoor Track and Field Championships and had a placing of eleventh overall.
 In May, he also won the 2023 Big 12 Outdoor Championships with a jump of 7.80 metres in Oklahoma.

 He qualified for the 2024 NCAA Division I Outdoor Track and Field Championships with a third place finish in his regional championships.
 He then placed eighth overall in the final of the Championships with a best jump of 7.76 metres.
 Earlier that year he had also made appearance at the 2024 NCAA Indoor Championships, but had failed to achieve a legal jump.

 He jumped 7.89 metres to finish second in the men’s long jump at the South-East Conference indoor championships at Texas in February 2025, whilst competing for the University of Oklahoma.
 He was then runner-up to Kelsey Daniel at the 2025 NCAA Division I Indoor Track and Field Championships on 14 March 2025 in Virginia Beach with a jump of 7.96 metres.

 In June 2025, he placed third overall at the Jamaican Athletics Championships in Kingston, with a jump of 7.82 metres.
 In August 2025, he won the gold medal in the long jump at the 2025 NACAC Championships in Freeport, The Bahamas with a jump of 8.16 metres.
 This came after he was a late replacement into the Jamaican team for Carey McLeod.
 In September 2025, he competed at the 2025 World Championships in Tokyo, Japan, qualifying for the final and placing ninth overall.

+On 20 June 2026, Williams jumped 7.97 metres to place third overall at the 2026 Jamaican Championships.
+He was named in the Jamaica team for the 2026 Central American and Caribbean Games.